junaidsj/PowerBI-6/README.md

 ### ✅ IF Function
 Used to apply logical tests and categorize records based on specific conditions.

-# Done by  Junaid Ahamed
+# Done by  Junaid Ahamed!!!